AlwaysBeCalm/FSND/projects/02_trivia_api/starter/backend/README.md

     1- an object questions, which contains all the searched questions.
-    2- an object total_questions, which indicates the total of all the questions in the database 3- an object current_category, which indicates the categories of the searched questions
+    2- an object total_questions, which indicates the total of all the questions in the database 3- an object current_category, which indicates the categories of the searched questions on successfull search (using 'What' as search term)
+{
+    "current_category": [
+        4,
+        5,
+        3,
+        2,
+        1
+    ],
+    "questions": [
+        {
+            "answer": "Muhammad Ali",
+            "category": 4,
+            "difficulty": 1,
+            "id": 9,
+            "question": "What boxer's original name is Cassius Clay?"
+        },
+        {
+            "answer": "Apollo 13",
+            "category": 5,
+            "difficulty": 4,
+            "id": 2,
+            "question": "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?"
+        },
+        {
+            "answer": "Tom Cruise",
+            "category": 5,
+            "difficulty": 4,
+            "id": 4,
+            "question": "What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?"
+        },
+        {
+            "answer": "Edward Scissorhands",
+            "category": 5,
+            "difficulty": 3,
+            "id": 6,
+            "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
+        },
+        {
+            "answer": "Lake Victoria",
+            "category": 3,
+            "difficulty": 2,
+            "id": 13,
+            "question": "What is the largest lake in Africa?"
+        },
+        {
+            "answer": "Mona Lisa",
+            "category": 2,
+            "difficulty": 3,
+            "id": 17,
+            "question": "La Giaconda is better known as what?"
+        },
+        {
+            "answer": "The Liver",
+            "category": 1,
+            "difficulty": 4,
+            "id": 20,
+            "question": "What is the heaviest organ in the human body?"
+        },
+        {
+            "answer": "Blood",
+            "category": 1,
+            "difficulty": 4,
+            "id": 22,
+            "question": "Hematology is a branch of medicine involving the study of what?"
+        }
+    ],
+    "success": true,
+    "total_questions": 19
+}

 GET /categories/<int:category_id>/questions/
 - Fetches the question of a specific category